foundryvtt/dnd5e/wiki/Roll-Formulas.md

 `@spells.*.override` - A value that overrides the calculated `max` slots.

 `@spells.*.level` - The level of the relevant spell slots (e.g., the level of the pact slots, or the '3' in 'spell3').

+## Item Properties

+Items have roll data same as actors, but only while said item is owned by an actor (i.e., is placed on their sheet).
+The roll data of item is an extension of the actor's roll data, adding `@item` as an additional property.

+The most common properties are:

+`@item.uses.value` - The current Limited Uses available on the item.

+`@item.uses.max` - The max Limited Uses of this item.

+`@item.save.dc` - The saving throw DC of this item.

+`@item.level` - The spell level of this item (for spells only).

+`@item.levels` - The class level of this item (for classes only).